What Is an SPRS Score? The Supplier Performance Risk System Explained

 CMMC 2.0 and SPRS Scores

 Cybersecurity Maturity Model Certification 2.0 (CMMC 2.0), a cybersecurity certification framework developed by the DoD to better protect sensitive data throughout the Defense Industrial Base (DIB), requires many DIB contractors to obtain independent third-party assessments to verify compliance and the accuracy of SPRS scores.
-Company executives are to be held directly accountable for the accuracy of the SPRS score under CMMC 2.0, as they must personally sign off on the reported score.
+Therefore, accuracy matters because DFARS clause 252.204-7020 authorizes the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) to conduct audits to verify and validate submitted scores.

 Exostar® Can Help You Navigate DoD Compliance Requirements and Win DoD Contracts